Sousa (surname): Etymology and history

 The name comes from the Sousa River in northern Portugal.
 Sousa derives from Latin: saxa (stone, pebble), and the first man who used the surname was the noble of Visigoth origin Egas Gomes de Sousa.
 Sometimes the spelling is in the archaic form Souza.
-Other variant forms include: "de Sousa", "d'Sousa", "e Sousa" e "de Souza", "d'Souza", "e Souza".
+Other variant forms include: "de Sousa", "d'Sousa", "e Sousa", "de Souza", "d'Souza", "e Souza".
 The Galician equivalent of this surname is Sosa and it was brought to Galicia (Spain) by the Portuguese.

 During the colonial era, the Portuguese built forts along Brazilian and West African coastal areas for trade, many of which were later used for the slave trade.
 They also had children with local women, and the children were given their fathers' last names.

 Some Afro-Brazilians who returned to Africa also carry this last name.
 Among those are the descendants of Francisco Félix de Sousa, a white Portuguese-Brazilian man from Salvador, Bahia, in Brazil, who founded the De Souza family on the West African coast.
 He was once the richest man in the region due to his involvement in the slave trade.